spencertipping/ni/doc/ni_by_example_3.md

 Perl arrays are prefixed with the `@` sigil, and their scalar values can be looked up by prefixing with a `$`, and

-### Building Arrays

-Perl arrays can be built up by separating scalars and arrays with

 ### `split`

 `split` is useful for generating arrays from a string based on regular expressions.